alan-sam/CS-4389-Secure-Bank-App/README.md

 **Comet Bank** includes a range of features:

 - **Feature 1**: Secure Banking application
-- **Feature 2**: Authetication with encryption of email and password to the database
+- **Feature 2**: Authentication with encryption of email and password to the database
 - **Feature 3**: Having session and timeouts

 ## Prerequisites